dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 Much of the code's logic and reasoning can be understood from the documentation above.

 The *output* of htmLawed is a text string containing the processed input.
-There is no custom error tracking, etc.
+There is no custom error tracking.

 *Function arguments* for htmLawed are:

 *  '$in' - 1st argument; a text string; the *input text* to be processed.
-Any extraneous slashes added by PHP when magic quotes are enabled should be removed beforehand using PHP's 'stripslashes' function.
+Any extraneous slashes added by PHP when `magic quotes` are enabled should be removed beforehand using PHP's 'stripslashes()' function.

-*  '$cf' - 2nd argument; an associative array; optional.
+*  '$config' - 2nd argument; an associative array; optional (named '$cf' in htmLawed code).
 The array has keys with names like 'balance' and 'keep_bad', and the values, which can be boolean, string, or array, depending on the key, are read to accordingly set the *configurable parameters* (indicated by the keys).
-All configurable parameters receive some default value if the value to be used is not specified by the user through '$cf'. `Finalized` '$cf' is thus a filtered and possibly larger array.
+All configurable parameters receive some default value if the value to be used is not specified by the user through '$config'. `Finalized` '$config' is thus a filtered and possibly larger array.

 *  '$spec' - 3rd argument; a text string; optional.
-The string has rules, writted in an htmLawed-designated format, *specifying* element-specific attribute and attribute value restrictions.
-Function 'hl_spec' is used to convert the string to an associative-array for internal use. `Finalized` '$spec' is thus an array.
+The string has rules, written in an htmLawed-designated format, *specifying* element-specific attribute and attribute value restrictions.
+Function 'hl_spec()' is used to convert the string to an associative-array for internal use. `Finalized` '$spec' is thus an array.

-`Finalized` '$cf' and '$spec' are made *global variables* while htmLawed is at work.
-Values of any pre-existing global variables with same names are noted, and their valueds are restored after htmLawed finishes processing the input.
-Depending on '$cf', another global variable 'hl_Ids', to track 'id' attribute values for uniqueness, may be set.
+`Finalized` '$config' and '$spec' are made *global variables* while htmLawed is at work.
+Values of any pre-existing global variables with same names are noted, and their values are restored after htmLawed finishes processing the input (to capture the `finalized` values, the 'show_settings' parameter of '$config' should be used).
+Depending on '$config', another global variable 'hl_Ids', to track 'id' attribute values for uniqueness, may be set.
 Unlike the other two variables, this one is not reset (or unset) post-processing.

-Except for the main function 'htmLawed' and the functions 'kses' and 'kses_hook', htmLawed function names are *name-spaced* using the 'hl_' prefix.
+Except for the main function 'htmLawed()' and the functions 'kses()' and 'kses_hook()', htmLawed's functions are *name-spaced* using the 'hl_' prefix.
 The *functions* and their roles are:

 *  'hl_attrval' - checking attribute values against $spec
 *  'hl_bal' - tag balancing